 The Radix Name service will provide flexible resolution of short, human-readable names to service and resource identifiers.

 A decentralized smart/debit card compatible with existing point-of-sale systems for enabling merchants to accept Radix assets faster and helping users spend them anywhere.

 All our libraries are open source.
-The core code is not as we have not yet launched the main net and are not doing an ICO.
+The core code is not currently open-sourced, as we have not yet launched the main net and are not doing an ICO.
 Since our Roadmap is still quite a long one, we have made the difficult decision not to open source immediately as we do not believe someone would not fork before we even get a chance to launch ourselves.

 However, once launched, all the Radix code will absolutely be 100% open source.
 We believe that to build a platform for the world to build on, it must be an open one.